Forensic psychology: Forensic assessment of insanity

 Insanity, as opposed to competence, refers to an individual's mental state at the time of the crime rather than at the time of the trial.
 According to legal principles of insanity, it is only acceptable to judge, find someone criminally responsible, and punish a defendant if that individual was sane at the time of the crime.
 In order to be considered sane, the defendant must have exhibited both mens rea and actus reus.
 Mens rea, translated to "guilty mind", indicates that the individual exhibited free will and some intent to do harm at the time of the crime.
 Actus reus refers to the voluntary committing of an unlawful act.

 The insanity defense acknowledges that, while an unlawful act did occur, the individual displayed a lack of mens rea.
 The burden of proof in determining if a defendant is insane lies with the defense team.
 A notable case relating to this type of assessment is that of Ford v.
 Wainwright, in which it was decided that forensic psychologists must be appointed to assess the competency of an inmate to be executed in death penalty cases.

 There are various definitions of insanity acknowledged within the legal system.
 The M'Naghten/McNaugton rule (1843) defines insanity as the individual not understanding the nature and quality of his or her acts or that these acts were wrong due to a mental disease or defect.
 This is also referred to as the cognitive capacity test.
 Meanwhile, the Durham Test (established in Durham v.
 United States, 1954) states that one can be declared insane if the actions were caused by a mental disorder.
 The vague nature of this description causes this definition to only be used in one state (New Hampshire).
 The final definition acknowledged within the courts is the Brawner Rule (U.S. v.
 Brawner, 1972), also referred to as the American Law Institute Standard.
 This definition posits that, due to a mental disease or defect, an individual is considered insane if unable to appreciate the wrongfulness of an act and are unable to conform their behavior to the dictates of the law.

 Evaluating insanity involves using crime scene analysis to determine the mental state at the time of the crime, establishing a diagnosis, interviewing the defendant and any other relevant witnesses, and verifying impressions of the defendant.

-Challenges associated with this type of assessment involve defendant malingering, determining the defendant's past mental state, the chance that different experts may come to different conclusions depending on the assessment method used, and the fact that it is very common for society to label any psychological disorder as insane (though few actually fall into this category; insanity primarily involves psychotic disorders).
+Criteria for insanity can vary by state.